Reminimalism/Reversi/README.md

 Debian/Ubuntu: `sudo apt install cmake make clang g++`

-Go to a directory where you want to download the repository to, and enter the following commands to clone and build the latest version:
+Go to a directory where you want to download the repository to, and enter the following commands to clone and build the latest version (may be work in progress):

 ```
 git clone https://github.com/Reminimalism/Reversi.git